MylesBorins/board/by-laws.md

 manner as such Officer may believe appropriate, consistent with the instructions of the proxy.
 Any such proxy shall be valid only with respect to the meeting and such specific matters (or with respect to all matters, if so desired) as may be stated in such proxy.
-- j) The Board may approve from time to time such reasonable attendance and other requirements as it shall deem to be advisable to ensure that seats on the Board are held by active, contributing individuals.
+- k) The Board may approve from time to time such reasonable attendance and other requirements as it shall deem to be advisable to ensure that seats on the Board are held by active, contributing individuals.
 Such rules may provide that in the event that such requirements have not been met, a Director who fails to meet such requirements shall automatically be deemed to